Upskill and improve your chances of employment with a forklift licence. There are two options when you are learning to drive a forklift:

 Is the vehicle you want to drive actually a forklift?
 There are some other vehicles like reach stackers (shown in the image) which you will need a forklift licence for.
 However, some vehicles might come under wheels, rollers and tracks licence endorsements.
 Check with an instructor.

 How do you find an instructor?
-You can find driving instructors that offer forklift courses by looking in our driving instructor directory.
+Search online – there are plenty of instructors around.
 Instructors commonly combine 10851 and 18496 into a bundle that is cheaper than doing the two separately.
 Ask around for recommendations – a good forklift instructor is very valuable, while a bad instructor won’t provide you with any value and could either teach you unsafe techniques or put you off driving a forklift.

 Recap: How to get your forklift licence or certificate